MS, Stanford University, School of Medicine, Epidemiology and Clinical Research (2017)

 Randomized control trials are extraordinarily expensive in cardiac surgery.
-As such, many management decisions are made with incomplete or potentially anachronistic information.
+As such, these are not always feasible.
 My research is focused on applying causal inference techniques to observational data in order to better evaluate the comparative effectiveness of competing treatment methods in the treatment of cardiovascular disease.

 Department of Surgery and Department of Cardiothoracic Surgery

 Department of Cardiothoracic Surgery